Warsaw Vodka Factory "Koneser": Construction of the complex

 In 1919 the National Spirit Monopoly took control over the Koneser factory complex.
 It was not until 1936 that the Warsaw Rectification was formally purchased from the private owner thus making it a government-owned corporation.
 On the premises of the factory complex used to include storehouses, boiler houses, workshops as well as residential buildings and a school.
 The land for construction of the factory complex was purchased from Emil Bruhl, whose family had acquired the land from the descendants of Szmul Zbytkower.
 The Koneser factory was one of the most technologically advanced production plants and of the first electrified factories in Warsaw.
 It was equipped with a range of ancillary equipment such as boilers, alcohol and water steam engines, vodka bottling machines, hydraulic and manually controlled elevators as well as internal system of iron carts.
 The plant even had its own siding, i.e. a short railway line giving access to the main line of the Wileński Railway Station.
 The fact that the owner of Warsaw Rectification committed himself to distillation of a million buckets of spirit a year, only points out to the advancement of the factory.

 1919–1945

 The inter-war period was the prime of the factory.
 During that time the factory employed more than 400 people, and its production capacity totalled a quarter of a million bottles of vodka a day.
-The institution, operating under the name of National Spirit Monopoly – Spirit Rectification and Vodka Production in the twenties of the twentieth century created universally recognizable vodka brands such as: Wyborowa, Luksusowa, Żubrówka, Żytniówka and Siwucha.
+The institution, operating under the name of National Spirit Monopoly – Spirit Rectification and Vodka Production in the 1920s created universally recognizable vodka brands such as: Wyborowa, Luksusowa, Żubrówka, Żytniówka and Siwucha.
 Oligocene water, from one of the first artesian sources (located on the premises of the factory), was used in the manufacturing of vodka.
 The further development of the plant was disrupted by the outbreak of the WW II.
 As a result, the production was significantly abated.
 During the occupation years the factory was under the authority of the General Directorate for Monopoly in the General Government.
 After 1944 the production was stopped.